foxglove/omgidl/packages/omgidl-parser/README.md

 This package provides functions to parse raw `.idl` schemas into resolved, flattened message definitions.

-Output definitions can be passed to serializers with a specified root definition in `@foxglove/omgidl-serialization` to read and write CDR and XCDR2 messages.
+Output definitions can be passed to serializers along with a specified root schema name string in `@foxglove/omgidl-serialization` to read and write CDR and XCDR2 messages.

 ## API

 `parseIdl` - parses raw `.idl` schema string to resolved, flattened definitions.

 ## OMG IDL Subset Support

-Check `src/parse.test.ts` to see what is supported by the grammar so far and what isn't supported yet.

 Known limitations: